thegodone/molds-branch/doc/README.txt

 ==============================================================================
 REQUIREMENTS:
-   MolDS requires intel-c++-compliler(icpc), mkl, and boost-libraries.
+   MolDS requires c/c++ compiler of Intel (icpc) or GNU (g++) and boost-libraries.
-   GNU c++-compiler is not supported for MolDS.
+   Valid versions of these compiler are icpc 11.0, g++ 4.4, or later because the MolDS is implemented with openMP 3.0.
+To compile MolDS with g++, furthermore, openBLAS is also required.
+The default compiler is set as icpc.

-   To get the boost-libraries, see the HP of the boost: http://www.boost.org/
+   To get the boost-libraries, see the HP: http://www.boost.org/ To get the openBLAS-libraries, see the HP: http://xianyi.github.com/OpenBLAS/

 ==============================================================================
 COMPILE(using GNUmake):
    In the "src" directory in the MolDS package.

+   Case i) Use Intel c/c++ compiler (icpc)
-   Change the "BOOST_TOP_DIR" to the top directory of the boost-libraries in your systems.
+      Change the "BOOST_TOP_DIR" in Makefile to the top directory of the boost-libraries in your systems.

       To compile MolDS on 32 bit archtecture,
       $ make depend INTEL=32
       $ make INTEL=32

       To compile MolDS on 64 bit archtecture,
       $ make depend INTEL=64
       $ make INTEL=64

+   Case ii) Use GNU c/c++ compiler (g++)
+      Rename "Makefile_GNU" to "Makefile".
+      Change the "BOOST_TOP_DIR" in Makefile to the top directory of the boost-libraries in your systems.
+      Change the "OPENBLAS_TOP_DIR" in Makefile to the top directory of the boost-libraries in your systems.

+      Then, just type:
+      $ make depend
+      $ make

-   The compile succeeded if you could fine "MolDS.out" in the "src" directory.
+   For both case, the compile succeeded if you could fine "MolDS.out" in the "src" directory.
-   Use "$ make clean" when you wanna clean the compilation.
+   Type "$ make clean" when you wanna clean the compilation.

-COMPILE(primitive method):
-   In the "src" directory in the MolDS package. for 32 bit
-   $ icc <MolDS.cpp and all cpp-files> -lmkl_intel -lmkl_intel_thread -lmkl_core -liomp5 -lpthread -O3 -openmp -openmp-report2

-   for 64 bit
-   $ icc <MolDS.cpp and all cpp-files> -lmkl_intel_lp64 -lmkl_intel_thread -lmkl_core -liomp5 -lpthread -O3 -openmp -openmp-report2

 ==============================================================================
 CARRY OUT MolDS: